Jhemili/FAQ-Front-end-Mentor/README.md

 ### Useful resources
 - [Example resource 1](https://www.youtube.com/watch?v=MXrtXg1kpVs&t=1280s) - This helped me with the target selector to code the accordion.
 - [Example resource 2](https://www.w3schools.com/cssref/sel_target.asp) - This is an amazing article which helped me fully understand target selector.
 I'd recommend it to anyone still learning this concept.
+- [Example resource 3](https://app.slack.com) - The feedback I've got from Slack community was crucial to this project.